OvedHarari/mind_your_own_business_V2/MYOB-client/README.md

 2. REACT_APP_GOOGLE_MAPS_API_KEY="ADD_YOUR_GOOGLE_API_KEY"
 3. GOOGLE_CLIENT_SECRET = "REPLACE YITH YOUR GOOGLE_CLIENT_SECRET"

+- In case .env file does not exist, creae one in _"myob-server\"_ foot folder
 - If you cannot create your own accounts/keys, contact Oved Harari at [ovedhar@gmail.com] with a request and I will considure providing.

 ### Backend environment variables (.env)